Wayfinding-Software-Software/nodejs-template/README.md

 # Important Commands

-To run this application:
+### To run this application:

 ```
 npm start
 ```
+And visit [http://localhost:3000](http://localhost:3000) to see the homepage.
+Or in VS Code, a tab will automatically open.

-To run all tests:
+### To run all tests:
 ```
 npm test
 ```